 Effective Treatment for PTSD

 Therapeutic Gardening and Addiction

 Usually when an individual has a drug or alcohol addiction, they also have a co-occurring psychological disorder that contributes to their substance abuse problem.
 Such individuals require simultaneous treatment for both conditions, not merely the addiction.
 Healing gardens can play a crucial role in helping individuals improve their mental health.

 Individuals who take up therapeutic gardening can get closer to nature, grow fresh fruits or vegetables for their use, grow and tend to flowers and interact with the birds and butterflies that are usually found in gardens.
 Gardening can also bring a sense of self worth and purpose to individuals in recovery.

 The greatest benefit that therapeutic gardening can have on individuals in recovery is the potential long term impact on their lives.
 Apart from guiding the individual through rehab and into the path of recovery, gardening can be a lifelong hobby and a passion.
 It can give the individual something to do, something they enjoy doing, and keep them occupied in recovery.

 Recovery is hard work but you don’t have to do it alone.
-Call Blueprints to find out how we can support your goals for sober living.
+Call Blueprints to find out how we can support your goals.